ripper121/odroidgowifisniffer/README.md

 Each 60 Seconds a new Capture PCAP file is created.

-Example Video to read the PCAP files with Wireshark [![Sniffing WiFi with ESP32 & ESP8266 in Wireshark](https://img.youtube.com/vi/3Ac6X6ZBQ0g/0.jpg)](https://www.youtube.com/watch?v=3Ac6X6ZBQ0g)
+Example Video to read the PCAP files with Wireshark.

+[![Sniffing WiFi with ESP32 & ESP8266 in Wireshark](https://img.youtube.com/vi/3Ac6X6ZBQ0g/0.jpg)](https://www.youtube.com/watch?v=3Ac6X6ZBQ0g)

 Used Libs: